Pokemon Trainer cards may be a viable cardboard investment, but what should you be looking at, and why?

 1. 2000 Pokémon Japanese Promo No. 1 Trainer (eBay)

-The No.1 Trainer card is famous for being awarded via several tournaments before becoming the first place prize in the Pokémon World Championships.
+The No.1 Trainer card was awarded via several tournaments before becoming the first place prize in the Pokémon World Championships.

 Copies weren’t given to the overall winners of the tournament finals, in fact they were awarded to the qualifying event winners.
 (The same applies to the Tropical Mega Battle and Super Secret Battle prints.)